 - F9 gene mutation, on the long-arm of the X-chromosome

 - coagulation factor IX deficiency or absence

-The hallmark of the disease is hemorrhage, particularly into joints and/or soft-tissue, with three main radiological consequences:
+The hallmark of the disease is hemorrhage, particularly into joints and/or soft-tissue, with several radiological consequences:

 - haemophilic arthropathy occurring in almost all individuals